In the vineyard

 The grapes for this wine is predominantly from a vineyard located in the northern part of the Stellenbosch region and is 24 years old.
 As is typical in our region, the alluvial soil in this vineyard contains a high proportion of decomposing granite which comes from the magnificent mountains which surround us.
 Harvest was 10 days later and the crop smaller than 2020, but with better acidity.
 As usual, the grapes were harvested by hand early in the morning into 15kg lug boxes then transported to our cellar.

 In the cellar

-At the cellar the grapes were manually sorted to ensure only the best bunches were used.
-Our primary objective with this wine was to use a wild fermentation led by carbonic maceration to reveal the hidden side of Pinotage.
+At the cellar, the grapes were manually sorted to ensure only the best bunches were used.
+Our primary objective with this wine was to use wild fermentation led by carbonic maceration to reveal the hidden side of Pinotage.
 This whole berry, natural fermentation took place in open, 600L wooden fermenters for a very soft extraction of colour, flavour and tannins.
 Once the alcoholic fermentation had finished, we transferred the pomace to our press where the wine was gently removed from the skins and then moved into small, Burgundian barrels (228L and 300L), an equal mix of 2nd, 3rd & 4th fill for malolactic fermentation and maturation.
 No new oak was used as we wanted the wine to exhibit its freshness while adding texture and complexity.